lovethisgame/drop/docs/guide.md

 }
 ```

-See the [Shepherd.as](../drop-as3-example/src/main/flex/example/controller/Shepherd.as) as a controller example.

 ### The appname/model directory

-Model layer defines Domain Objects and Domain API and located within [appname/model](../drop-as3-example/src/main/flex/example/model) directory.
+Model layer defines Domain Objects and Domain API and located within **appname/model** directory.
 Framework allows to follow various practices to define the Model, such as Domain Driven Development approach, but in core restricts model classes present on a system to two meta-types:
-* **data access objects** - found in [appname/model/services](../drop-as3-example/src/main/flex/example/model/services), these are services, proxies, data stubs, endpoint invokers etc. that provide a data feed or means to control and modify the domain data.
+* **data access objects** - found in **appname/model/services**, these are services, proxies, data stubs, endpoint invokers etc. that provide a data feed or means to control and modify the domain data.
 Drop provides `Service` and `Proxy` Actor supertypes to incorporate those.
-* **data transfer objects** - found in [appname/model/vos](../drop-as3-example/src/main/flex/example/model/vos), these are value objects and entities that represent the domain itself.
+* **data transfer objects** - found in **appname/model/vos**, these are value objects and entities that represent the domain itself.

 Here is a simple Service carcass:
 ```actionscript